tensorflow/docs/site/en/api_docs/python/tf/train/Checkpoint.md

 )
 </code></pre>

-Read a training checkpoint written with `write`.
+Reads a training checkpoint written with `write`.

 Reads this `Checkpoint` and any objects it depends on.